by Mike Ricotta - August 23, 2019

 When you have to constantly add and remove permissions to your platforms you increase their security risk.
 This is something that customers often worry about when deciding on service providers.
 We will talk about these issues more in a later post.

 While it may seem like an unfixable problem, something that just comes with this type of work, there are ways to reduce wasted time.
 Finding tools that do multiple tasks inside a single platform is the best way.
 Some platforms like Azure and AWS have started to implement different features.
+Azure cross platform management options and other solutions like AWS can really make a difference.
 Adding things like improved database solutions, role management, and new search frameworks will help their users reduce the number of platforms they use.
 Creating less work for users and simplifying workflows.

 Another way to help control the number of hours wasted in managing platforms is through integrated solutions.
 These solutions will vary by service and platform.
 To get a more focused recommendation as what services are best for your needs, contact Arcane Strategies today.